ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 {% endhighlight %}

 Now all these files will also be packaged and uploaded to PyPI.
-The only problem is that upon install they will be extracted into different places than your current project structure.
+The only problem is that upon installation they will be extracted into different places than your current project structure.
 This means we need a [way to get the paths of files during runtime](https://setuptools.pypa.io/en/latest/userguide/datafiles.html#accessing-data-files-at-runtime).
 This is where `pkg_resources` comes into play.

-Via the `resource_filename()` function you get the path to a desired file by providing it's name and import path in dot-syntax.
-In the following example I retrieve the PyQt UI file, which was previously located at `labelCloud/resources/interfaces/interface.ui`:
+Via the `resource_filename()` function you get the path to a desired file by providing its name and import path in dot-syntax.
+In the following example, I retrieve the PyQt UI file, which was previously located at `labelCloud/resources/interfaces/interface.ui`:

 {% highlight python%}
 import pkg_resources